PDM4AR/exercises/docs/12-highway_driving.md

 We evaluate your planning stack in three groups of scenarios:
 - **basic scenarios**: There are at most 4 neighboring vehicles.
 The free space is enough to perform the lane changing.
 The performance of your algorithm on this type of scenarios contributes to 40% of the final points.

 - **dense scenarios**: There is a flow of traffic on the goal lane.
 You need to find the right timing to change the lane efficiently and safely.
-The performance of your algorithm on this type of scenarios contributes to 50% of the final points.
+The performance of your algorithm on this type of scenarios contributes to 40% of the final points.

 - **challenging scenarios**: You almost missed a highway exit.
 As a remedial action, you want to merge in to the queue of exiting vehicles.
 Whether or not the merge is successful depends on the **reaction** of the other vehicles.
 Before you commit to a merging maneuver, make sure the rear vehicle will brake enough to avoid the collision.
-The performance of your algorithm on this type of scenarios contributes to 20% of the final points(you get the additional 10% as the bonus).
+The performance of your algorithm on this type of scenarios contributes to 20% of the final points.

 Once you run a simulation a report containing the performance metrics and a visualisation of the episode (make sure to click on the _data_nodes_ tab to see the animations) is generated.